Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 end
 ```

-There are a few restriction for this function.
+There are a few restrictions for this function.
 The function should accept the following arguments:

-- `tag`: tag attached to the record, we discussed tags in detail at the routing section of the blog post;
+- `tag`: tag attached to the record, we discussed tags in detail in the routing section above;
-- `timestamp`: unix timestamp of each record
+- `timestamp`: an Unix timestamp attached to each record
 - `record`: the record itself.
 The type of this argument is a Lua [table](https://www.lua.org/pil/2.5.html)

 This function has to return 3 values: